Jaykul/GitOps-Principles/slides.md

 Typically, the web server is a library that's linked using dependency injection, but it happens entirely in user space, within the app code.
 The contract with the execution environment is binding the port to serve requests.

-This approach means that one app can become the backing service for another app, by providing the URL to the backing app as a resource handle in the config for the consuming app.
+This approach means that one app can become the backing service for another app, by providing the URL to the backing app as a resource handle in the config for the consuming app

 ---
 rightHeader: 12 Factor App